westurner/dotfiles/docs/tools.rst

 +++++++++
 | Docs: https://docs.python.org/2/distutils/

-* Distutils is included in the Python standard library
+Distutils is a collection of tools for common packaging needs.

-* Distutils is a collection of tools for common packaging needs
+Distutils is included in the Python standard library.

 .. index:: setuptools